 SMART SENSING insights

-Using wearables within clinical trials emphasizes the importance of recognizing MDR-certified devices and the GDPR-compliant data management.
+Using wearables in clinical trials emphasizes the importance of recognizing MDR-certified devices and the GDPR-compliant data management.

 Wearables in Clinical Trials: What to Bear in Mind